-Buying one ad just one time isn't going to cut it in terms of getting real results for you, good or bad.
+Buying one ad one time isn't going to cut it in terms of getting real results for you, good or bad.
 Also, understand that while getting bad results isn't favorable, you will have learned something valuable - what doesn't work.
-This is the kind of data you need to hone your message in order to find the ad that starts churning out new clients for your practice.
+This is the kind of data you need to hone your message to find the ad that starts churning out new clients for your practice.
 Of course, you can't get to this place if you never start trying in the first place.

 If you start getting good results, you can move from making larger changes to your ad to fine-tuning it.
-You'll also start building a portfolio of ads you can use in other newspapers as well just by tweaking some of the details to accomodate for the new audience.
+You'll also start building a portfolio of ads you can use in other newspapers as well just by tweaking some of the details to accommodate for the new audience.